vmware-archive/nsxraml/md-version/nsxvapi.md

 6.3.0 | Method introduced.

 ### /2.0/services/securitytags/selection-criteria
-Working with Security Tags Unique ID Selection Criteria
+Working With Security Tags Unique ID Selection Criteria
 -------
 In NSX versions before 6.3.0, security tags are local to a NSX Manager, and are mapped to VMs using the VM's managed object ID.